-Nearly all of our families are trauma survivors.
-They all thought their loved one would return home from a military assignment.
-Instead, their worst nightmare came true.
-Consequently, journalists must be aware of techniques for interviewing trauma survivors and realize that these stories require sensitivity.
+Nearly all TAPS families are trauma survivors.
+Consequently, journalists must be aware of techniques and best practices for interviewing trauma survivors, and realize that these stories require sensitivity.